pverhaert/DJI_RCN1_for_drone_simulators/README.md

 This is only needed to install the DJI drivers for the controller.
 IMPORTANT: **DO NOT** run this script while DJI Assistant 2 is running!
 2. Download and install [Python 3.x.x](https://www.python.org/downloads/).
-3. Install the required packages for this project: `pip3 install vgamepad pyserial python-dotenv`.
+3. Install the required packages for this project: `pip3 install vgamepad pyserial python-dotenv colorama`.

 ## How to use